hashicorp/terraform-provider-google/website/docs/r/compute_forwarding_rule.html.markdown

   take the following values: PREMIUM or STANDARD.
 If this field is not specified, it is assumed to be PREMIUM.

+* `service_label` -
+  (Optional)
+  An optional prefix to the service name for this Forwarding Rule.
+  If specified, will be the first label of the fully qualified service name.
+  The label must be 1-63 characters long, and comply with RFC1035.
+  Specifically, the label must be 1-63 characters long and match the regular expression `[a-z]([-a-z0-9]*[a-z0-9])?` which means the first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.
+  This field is only used for internal load balancing.

 * `region` -
   (Optional)
   A reference to the region where the regional forwarding rule resides.